bekk/bekk-christmas/post/security/heads-up-zap.md

 Finally, on the lower right hand, you can enable or disable the HUD, and reset the configuration to default.

 The ZAP HUD is a great way to explore web applications during both development and security assessments.
 It becomes intuitive to use the various features provided by the overlay directly from the browser.
+Remember that you need permission before attacking any site.